shahbuland/CycleGAN-for-Videos/README.md

 # CycleGAN-for-Videos
   This is an unfinished project from way back that I decided to complete and share.
 It's a pretty simple implementation of a vanilla cyclegan (meaning architecture is same as it was in the [original paper](https://arxiv.org/pdf/1703.10593.pdf)).
 There is a lot of added functionality specifically for using it with videos as that is what I primarily made it for (i.e. feeding it a video of day and a video of night and then it learning to convert between the two).
 I will outline some key stuff with hyperparameters, setup and usage below.
 # Requirements
-Same requirements as for any other pytorch project:
 Python 3.6
 CUDA, CUDNN (You can turn this off via USE_CUDA in nn/constants.py  but training without it will be very slow)
 Pytorch (and all its dependencies)